MIRACLES DO HAPPEN

 Hariom aged eight lives in the slums of Noida with his parents and sister who is also visually challenged.
 His father is a truck driver and his mother stays at home to take care of children.
 Given their socio-economic background, it was impossible for them to send Hariom to school.

 “My son couldn’t see but he was very sharp.
 I wanted him to study, and go to school.
 But we didn’t have money and resources to do it,” says her mother.

 In 2012 life changed for Hariom.
-He came to our partner, Saksham which works for disabled children.
-There he was trained to read and write in Braille.
-With this Hariom's life changed.
-Three years later with the support from Tech Mahindra Foundation, he joined Salwan Public School and has never looked back.
+He came to our partner Saksham where he was trained to read and write in Braille.
+Three years later with support from Tech Mahindra Foundation, he joined Salwan Public School and since then has never looked back.